abraunegg/onedrive/docs/usage.md

 ![using_recycle_bin](./images/using_recycle_bin.png)

+> [!IMPORTANT]
+> The `use_recycle_bin` option only applies when a deletion originates from Microsoft OneDrive online, or from another OneDrive client, and this client then needs to remove the corresponding local file or folder.
+>
+> It does **not** protect files or folders that you delete locally from your configured `sync_dir`.
+>
+> If you delete files locally from `sync_dir`, this client treats that as an intentional local delete and will propagate that delete to Microsoft OneDrive during synchronisation.
+By the time this client detects the local delete, the data has already been removed from the local filesystem, so the client cannot move it to the local Recycle Bin.
+>
+> If you want locally deleted files to go to Trash first, you must delete them using your desktop environment’s Trash mechanism, such as GNOME Files, KDE Dolphin, or another tool that implements the FreeDesktop.org Trash Specification.
+Do not use `rm`, `shred`, scripts, terminal cleanup commands, or manually delete the sync directory while the client or systemd service is still running unless you intend those deletes to be synchronised online.

 ### Handling a Microsoft OneDrive Account Password Change
 If you change your Microsoft OneDrive Account Password, the client will no longer be authorised to sync, and will generate the following error upon next application run: